TSA Background Check

 Take the First Step to a Rewarding Career

-Doing the work and using your test prep pack will see you on your way to making life safer for the traveling public!
+The first step to a rewarding and well-paying career in the TSA is having a clean record and a satisfactory score in your CBT.
+Doing the work and using your test prep pack will see you on your way to getting a new job and making life safer for the traveling public!

 If a role with the TSA is your ambition, you will find all the resources you need to ace the pre-employment process here.